Pre-Submission Engagement For Executive Committee Screenings

 How will the PSE Process be administered?

-The Executive Committee will administer the PSE process (e.g. timelines, roles and responsibilities).
+The Executive Committee will administer the PSE process as set out in the Screening Rules amendments.
 The EC will establish and document key elements of the process informed by the input of participants and operational requirements.

 Will the process be time bound?

 Yes.
 Timelines are set out in the Screening Rules amendments.

 Will the new process make the screening process longer?

 No. PSE is intended to parallel and inform project design and planning.
 The PSE process will replace the current ‘adequacy review’ period and will ensure more focused project proposals that meet the information requirements of the Executive Committee for a project proposal.

 Will the PSE Process as it applies to individual projects be accessible to the public?